openstack/monasca-ceilometer/README.md

 3. Clone monasca-ceilometer from github.com.

-      Copy monclient.py to the following path:
+      Copy the following files to devstack's ceilometer location typically at /opt/stack/ceilometer

-        /opt/stack/ceilometer/ceilometer/publisher/monclient.py

-      Edit monclient.py and set auth_url if using username and password for authentication.
-      Either set a token or username and password in monclient.py or configure it in pipeline.yaml below.
+        ceilometer/monasca_client.py
+        ceilometer/storage/impl_monasca.py
+        ceilometer/tests/api/v2/test_api_with_monasca_driver.py
+        ceilometer/tests/storage/test_impl_monasca.py
+        ceilometer/tests/test_monascaclient.py
+        ceilometer/tests/publisher/test_monasca_publisher.py
+        ceilometer/tests/publisher/test_monasca_data_filter.py
+        ceilometer/publisher/monasca_data_filter.py
+        ceilometer/publisher/monclient.py

 4. Edit entry_points.txt

       Under [ceilometer.publisher] section add the following line:

+        monasca = ceilometer.publisher.monclient:MonascaPublisher

+      Under [ceilometer.metering.storage] section add the following line:

-        monclient = ceilometer.publisher.monclient:monclient
+        monasca = ceilometer.storage.impl_monasca:Connection

-5. Edit setup.cfg
+5. Edit setup.cfg (used at the time of installation)

       Under 'ceilometer.publisher =' section add the following line:

+      monasca = ceilometer.publisher.monclient:MonascaPublisher

+      Under 'ceilometer.metering.storage =' section add the following line

-        monclient = ceilometer.publisher.monclient:monclient
+      monasca = ceilometer.storage.impl_monasca:Connection

-6. Configure /etc/ceilometer/pipeline.yaml to send the metrics to the monclient publisher.
+6. Configure /etc/ceilometer/pipeline.yaml to send the metrics to the monasca publisher.
 Use the included pipeline.yaml file as an example.

-      Set a valid username and password if a token or username and password weren't added to monclient.py

-7. Setup debugging.

-    * Create a pycharm run configuration.

-        - Script: /usr/local/bin/ceilometer-api
-        - Script parameters:  -d -v --log-dir=/var/log/ceilometer-api --config-file /etc/ceilometer/ceilometer.conf

-    * Comment out any logging messages that cause the debugger to lose the debugging session.
-    * Make sure that 'Attach to subprocess automatically while debugging' is checked in Pycharm's Python Debugger settings.
-    * Make sure that 'Gevent compatible debugging' is checked in Pycharm's Debugger settings.
+7. Configure /etc/ceilometer/ceilometer.conf for setting up storage driver for ceilometer API.
+Use the included ceilometer.conf file as an example.

+8. Copy the included monasca_field_definitions.yml file to /etc/ceilometer.

+    This file contains configuration how to treat each field in ceilometer sample object on per meter basis.
+    The monasca_data_filter.py uses this file and only stores the fields that are specified in this config file.

+9. Make sure the user specified under service_credentials in ceilometer.conf has *monasca_user role* added.

+### Other info

 ### Todo

-1. Modify monclient.py to not hard-code kwargs sent to client.Client.
-2. Reuse the token until it expires if username and password are used
+1. The unit test files that are included need to be used in ceilometer dev env.
+It will be ideal to be able to run those tests using tox with in this dev. env.

 # License